About DA Barsel

 - You must have paid contributions for the employee who gives birth or the father.

 - The employee who gives birth or the father of the child must have been employed for at least 9 months.
-Length of service is, however, 6 months for employers under Dansk Byggeri.
+Length of service is, however, 6 months for employers under DI (former members of Dansk Byggeri).
 For employees from temporary employment agencies, the special collective agreement terms must be observed.

 - The company must not be in arrears.